-Recently, Gina Lopez, former DENR Secretary, has been visiting the site to help in the ecotourism development.
-It is hoped then that the locals will actively participate, realizing that their role would mean the sustainable management of such beautiful resource.
+Gina Lopez, former DENR Secretary, has been visiting the site to help in the ecotourism development.
+It is hoped that the locals will actively participate, realizing that their role would mean the sustainable management of such a beautiful resource.

 While the local authorities do their part, every visitor/tourist must also act accordingly.
 I have prepared the following list of tips and reminders below.
 Most of these are based on official guidelines.

 - The best time to visit Bayokbok falls is during sunny days or summer months.
 This is when its waters are on their clearest state.